-Update Firmware Select "a file on your PC" to upload firmware

-From from your local computer.

-Firmware Update File Click "Browse" to open a new window to

-locate and select the firmware file in your
+Update Firmware Select to upload firmware from your local From computer or from an attached USB device.
+Firmware Update File Click "Browse" to open a new window to locate and select the firmware file in your computer.
+Update Click "Update" to upload the specified firmware file to your access point.

-computer.

-Update Click "Update" to upload the specified

-firmware file to your access point.